 Select Xiegu in the Config->Radio CAT menu.
 The baud will default to 19.2 kBaud.
 Close switches 1, 2, and 3 and open switches 4, 5, 6, 7, and 8 on the Radio I/O module.

-NOTE: PTT does not appear to work when connecting PTT to GND (pins 1 and 7) on the 8-pin mini-DIN ACC jack on the G106 so you can use a second STEREOMM6 cable from PTT/K OUT on the Mini to Key In on the radio.
+NOTE: PTT does not appear to work when connecting PTT to GND (pins 1 and 7) on the 8-pin mini-DIN ACC jack on the G106 so you can use a second STEREOMM6 cable from PTT/K OUT on the Mini or Micro to just the Key In jack on the radio.

 STEREOMM6 and PTTKEYDIN8 cables